adielBm/math-archive/Linear Algebra/Methods/Search problems.md

 - the basis of **the row space** of a matrix $B^t$, is the basis of **the column space** of a matrix $B$

 ### basis of the sub-space $U=\text{Sp}({\set{v_{1},v_{2},\dots,v_{k}   }})$ of ${F}^n$
-(q8.5.2b)
+reducing a span set to a basis by removing a vectors (q8.5.2b)

 - set the ${\set{v_{1},v_{2},\dots,v_{k}   }}$ as row vecor of matrix, and then follow [[#basis of the row space of a matrix $B$]]